codedbyandrew/draw-anywhere/README.md

 ##Install Guide:

 Install Node.js LTS (https://nodejs.org/en/download/).
-Tested functional with version 6.9.4
+Tested functional with Node version 6.9.4 on macOS.

 Note: if the npm install command fails with an ```EACCESS``` error you may have to run it again with ```sudo```: